Skryge/epidemic-simulation/README.md

 Improvable part : Really fast (similar to OpenGL) but rendering text with it is tricky.

-Conclusion : I combined vispy.canvas/vispy.gloo (for the scatter plots) and pyqtgraph (for the pandemic evolution graph)
+Conclusion : I combined vispy.canvas/vispy.gloo (for the scatter plots) and pyqtgraph (for the pandemic evolution graph).

 -----